-Edward J. Mulrow is Vice President, Statistics and Methodology, for NORC at the University of Chicago.
+Edward J. Mulrow is senior vice president of the Statistics and Methodology department for NORC at the University of Chicago.
 Mulrow is an Accredited Professional Statistician™ and Fellow of the American Statistical Association.
 He has responsibility for sample design, sample selection, and the analysis of complex survey data and administrative records data for government and public interest projects.
 Mulrow has 25 years of statistical consulting experience.

 Mulrow is the project director for the National Children's Study Data Linkages project, the purpose of which is to identify and evaluate various data sources to advance the NCS goal of studying potential relationships between environmental measures and children's health and development.
 Additionally, he is serving as the sampling task lead for Nationwide Adult Medicaid CAHPS survey, a project designed to capture baseline national and state-level estimates of adult Medicaid enrollees' experiences .